apiaryio/api-elements/docs/element-definitions.md

 Source map of an Element.

-Every refract element MAY include a `sourceMap` attribute.
+Every Element MAY include a `sourceMap` attribute.
 Its content MUST be an array of `Source Map` elements.
 The Source Map elements represent the location(s) in source file(s) from which the element was composed.

 If used, it represents the location of bytes in the source file.
 This location SHOULD include the bytes used to build the parent element.

-The Source Map element MUST NOT be used in its normal ("unrefracted") form unless the particular application clearly implies what is the source file the source map is pointing in.
+The Source Map element MUST NOT be used in its normal form unless the particular application clearly implies what is the source file the source map is pointing in.